Ask Your AI To Fill This

 A special input, that browser recognizes and use AI that is tailored to you, making it very simple to create a rule.

-But really, no need.
+But really, no need to bother.
 All browsers soon if not already will be able to do it anyway, without any hints from developers and just help with any kind of input everywhere.